isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct.md

 <li>For online lessons, students are expected to</li>
 <ol style="list-style-type: lower-alpha;">
 <li>Be punctual for all scheduled online lessons.</li>
-<li><p align="justify">Be prompt in informing their teachers should they be unable to attend the online lessons due to valid reasons (e.g. on MC etc.).
+<li>Be prompt in informing their teachers should they be unable to attend the online lessons due to valid reasons (e.g. on MC etc.).
 Absences must be supported by appropriate documentation, similar to how absence from school is accounted for (see Attendance 3d &amp; e above).
 Absence from school, without any valid reasons, is considered truancy.
 <li>Be attentive and actively participate during lessons.</li>
 <li>Be neat and appropriately attired for lessons.</li>
 <li>Ensure that a conducive place is used for the online lessons.</li>